 - Schedule regular appointments with your eye doctor.

-If you are experiencing discomfort with your contact lenses, get in touch with Apex Vision in North West Edmonton today.
+If you are experiencing discomfort with your contact lenses, get in touch with Apex Vision in West Edmonton today.
 We'll get to the bottom of the problem and provide effective solutions for all-day comfort.

-Schedule an contact lenses eye exam with Apex Vision in North West Edmonton, AB to check your eye health today!
+Schedule an contact lenses eye exam with Apex Vision in West Edmonton, AB to check your eye health today!

 Contact lenses are available in a wide range of materials and replacement schedules.
 Disposable contact lenses and extended wear contacts are the most convenient for many users.